viraj0704/MSLoadTester/README.md

 To get started with the gRPC Load Tester, follow these steps:

 1. Download the **'microservice_load_tester.py'** file from this repository.
-2. Place the Proto file and input data file in the same directory as the **'microservice_load_tester.py'** file.
+2. Ensure that you have the necessary Proto file and input data file for your gRPC service.
 ### Usage
 Run the following command in your terminal to execute the load tester:
 ```shell